alexandruast/4DSpaceField/Unified 4D Space Field Model.md

 <p><strong>H5: Gravity as a Manifestation of Field Geometry:</strong> Gravity emerges from the geometry or configuration of the 4D field, influenced by mass.
 This geometric influence on the field mimics the curvature of spacetime in General Relativity but is derived from the field’s inherent properties, leading to gravitational attraction as a natural outcome of the field’s state.</p>
 </li>
 </ul>
-<h4 id="objectives">Objectives</h4>
-<p>The primary objectives of this research are to mathematically formalize the 4D space field model, derive its implications for known physical phenomena, and propose experimental or observational tests that can empirically validate or falsify the model’s predictions.
-Through this work, we aim to contribute a novel perspective to the ongoing quest for a deeper, more unified understanding of the universe’s fundamental workings.</p>
 <hr>